derrabauke/lecture-devops-app/concept.md

   - the reverse proxy will reach trough requests to the API-Url
   - does not include the mongodb

+### Testing
+- testing the single parts (front/backend) of the application on the CI Server
+- integration tests on seperate cloud environment ?
+- TBD

   ### MongoDB Peristent Volumen
   - there will be a Persitent Volume (PV) some other pods can claim storage from
   - Perstitent Volume Claims (PVC) will declare their need for memory/cpu, in our case simply 1Gigabyte
   - the setup will consinst of one primary Pod running MongoDB which can replicate data to other secondary volumes
   - I may utilize **portworx** as a block storage layer organiser
   - W.I.P.

+### Monitoring
+- I like the look and feel of Prometheus / Grafana
+- Kubernetes has monitoring by itself?
+Other stuff via Helm?
+- TBD

 <!-- ![Infrastructure](infra.png) -->
 ```mermaid